A Little More About Us...

 Erica

 Erica (she/her/hers) is a Monterey Peninsula ceramic artist specializing in handbuilding and wheel throwing.
 She owns and operates Erica Lyn Ceramics, a business rooted in creating playful yet elegant pottery.
 Erica and Lizzy met through clay classes at Monterey Peninsula College.
-Erica excels at handbuilding and teaches the multi-week handbuilding classes offered at Monterey Clay Studio.
+Erica excels at handbuilding and teaches multi-week handbuilding classes at Monterey Clay Studio.

 MIA